The Chinese Wedding Tea Ceremony Guide

 - Communicate order of serving: The order of serving tea is very important.
 It shows how the couple respect their seniority.
 The parents will be served first, then the grandparents, grand uncles and aunts, uncles and aunts, and then elder siblings.

 Educate on serving etiquette: Below we've listed some traditional serving etiquette.
 Try to include them in the procedures:

 - Serve tea with two hands holding the saucer and bow slightly forward (or kneel).
 Make sure parents don't have to move or stand up to receive the gaiwan. (also watch the video in the beginning of this article)

 - Those receiving the tea should not hold the cup but the saucer as the gaiwan cup itself can be hot.
 It's recommended let everyone know this in advance.

 - It can also be good to educate people on how to drink from a gaiwan.
 The most traditional way is to hold the saucer to move the cup close to your mouth.
 Then lift the lid slightly to one side and drink.
 When moving the lid, you can hold the nob on the lid, which isn't hot.

 - Once they've drank the tea, take back the gaiwan with two hands, once again by holding the saucer.

-- Gift time: After the drinking of the tea, gifts for the bride and groom will be presented.
-Gifts are usually in forms of red envelopes with money or jewellery.
-And the couple should use the jewellery immediately.
 To the younger siblings and cousins who help them serve tea will be blessed with a happy marriage or abundant wealth.
-These helpers also receive lucky red envelopes filled with money, called “lai see” which means “lucky”, from the bride and groom.
+These 'helpers' also receive lucky red envelopes filled with money.

 What kind of Chinese tea is suitable?